 The full economic consequences of the coronavirus pandemic are far from being understood, but it is already clear that there will be lasting if not permanent changes to global trade.
 Industrial Digitalisation will play a key role in helping manufacturing companies survive the coming turmoil.

 The strategic importance of digitalisation, Industry 4.0, amongst executive and senior management in many industrial companies is undervalued and poorly understood.
-The compound gains to be had from digitalisation will rapidly create a widening gap between the smart and the slow.
 There’s really only one way to address the challenge of digitalisation: act now, act fast.